 Blackback Anemonefish, Amphiprion melanopus Bleeker 1852

 A blackish anemonefish with a yellowish to reddish snout, belly, dorsal and caudal fins, black pelvic fins and a mostly black anal fin.
-Most individuals have a white bar with a thin dark border on each side of the head that is connected over the top.
+Most individuals have a white bar with a narrow dark border on each side of the head that is often connected over the top.
 Small juveniles are red with one or two additional white bars at mid-body and base of the tail.

 Blackback Anemonefish, Amphiprion melanopus Bleeker 1852